Full Stack Steering Committee

 A South Dakota native, Dakota Crow made his way across the country before ultimately returning to the Great Plains to study for his master's degree in business administration at Minnesota State University, Mankato, and then making the move to the Twin Cities.
 Dakota has founded several organizations throughout his career, Minnovation Collective being his most recent venture.
 He works as the vice president of innovation design for U.S. Bank and serves as a steering committee member for Twin Cities Startup Week, as well as being a mentor for TechStars.

-As vice president of strategic partnerships, Peter Frosch is responsible for developing and implementing the economic development strategy for the Minneapolis-Saint Paul region.
-He is also charged with creating and maintaining strategic relationships to support all areas of GREATER MSP’s mission.
-Prior to joining GREATER MSP in January 2013, Peter was legislative director for Congresswoman Betty McCollum in Washington, D.C.
+Peter Frosch became chief executive officer of GREATER MSP, the Minneapolis-St. Paul regional economic development partnership, in March 2019.
+As CEO, Frosch is responsible for leading the global strategy for economic development and job creation for the greater Minneapolis- St. Paul region, with 3.6 million residents and a Gross Metropolitan Product of more than $260 billion.
+Prior to joining GREATER MSP in January 2013, Peter was the legislative director for Congresswoman Betty McCollum in Washington, D.C.
 Peter has also served as director of environmental policy at Environmental Initiative, a Minneapolis-based nonprofit.
 Peter earned a bachelor’s degree from Northwestern University and a master’s degree in international relations from Dublin City University in Ireland, where he studied as a George Mitchell Scholar.

 Managing Partner, Grumbles Law